Children's Literature & Equity Resource Center (CLERC)

 The Foreign Language Guide lists books in specific languages: Spanish, French, German, Italian, or Chinese.

 CLERC is located on the first floor of Barber Library, south of the Rotunda.
-The center includes the collection of children's literature, plus spaces for reading and group study.
+The center includes the collection of children's literature, plus spaces for instruction, reading, and group study.

 For gifts of four items or less, fill out the Library Gift Donor Form (PDF) and bring it with your item(s) to the Circulation Desk.